Broadband for all: Northeast Tenn. leaders discuss high-speed internet expansion

 “It is crucial to get this to the entire community so everyone has access and everyone has the opportunity for growth,” said Jeff Dykes, CEO of BrightRidge.

-In Tennessee, 500 million dollars in American Rescue Plan funding is being allocated to broadband expansion and providing high speed internet to those communities still without it.
+In Tennessee, $500 million in American Rescue Plan funding is being allocated to broadband expansion and providing high-speed internet to those communities still without it.

 Even more money to support this could be coming through the infrastructure bill in Congress.